aldebaranzbradaradjan/rml/README.md

 * Data models:
     * ListModel, TableModel via declarative Rust macros
     * Support for field access, sorting, and filtering

-* Resource system:
-    * Declare and include assets (e.g., images, fonts) from a folder
-    * Bundle with executable

 * Rename to CML (Cute Markup Language) or RTML (Rustic Markup Language - Rust Toy Markup Language - Real Tiny Markup Language ?
 Real Time Markup Language ??)
 I'm considering renaming it to CML (Cute Markup Language) or RTML - a more playful alternative to RML, which could be misinterpreted as Rust Markup Language.